As Israel-Iran war escalates, Ukraine fears ‘more losses’ to Russia

 This possible diversion already alarms Ukraine’s top brass.

-Arms that were “made for Ukraine will go to the Middle, so there are no illusions about it”, Lieutenant General Ihor Romanenko, former deputy head of Ukraine’s general staff of armed forces, told Al Jazeera.
+Arms that were “made for Ukraine will go to the Middle East, so there are no illusions about it”, Lieutenant General Ihor Romanenko, former deputy head of Ukraine’s general staff of armed forces, told Al Jazeera.

-There should be no illusions about Russia’s ability to protect Iran, he said.
+There should also be no illusions about Russia’s ability to protect Iran, he said.

 Even though Moscow and Tehran hail their strategic partnership, it does not envisage a mutual defence clause.